What’s a ISA?

 - You should be able to transfer any existing ISAs into a new NISA (with a few rules).

-- Don’t withdraw funds to transfer into a new NISA though, or you’ll lose the tax-free benefits.
+- Don’t withdraw funds to transfer into a new NISA though, or you’ll lose the free of income and capital gains tax benefits.
 Ask your new provider to do it for you.

 If you’d like any help or advice about investing in a NISA, get in touch using the form on the right-hand side of this page.
 We’ll get back to you as soon as we can.